mzazon/awesome-cloud-projects/gcp/smart-calendar-intelligence-calendar-api-worker-pools/smart-calendar-intelligence-calendar-api-worker-pools.md

 2. Google Cloud CLI installed and configured or access to Cloud Shell
 3. Basic understanding of REST APIs, serverless computing, and machine learning concepts
 4. Google Workspace account for Calendar API testing and development
-5. Estimated cost: $15-25 USD for resources created during this recipe (primarily Vertex AI model training and BigQuery analysis)
+5. Estimated cost: $15-25 USD for resources created during this recipe (primarily Vertex AI model usage and BigQuery storage)

 > **Note**: Ensure you have domain-wide delegation configured for accessing Google Calendar API across your organization if building an enterprise solution.